 Villa de Leyva

 Boyacá is a cultural and historical heart of Colombia.
 It was once the center of the Muisca empire who the Spanish fiercely fought to appropriate their gold.
 The city of Tunja was their empire’s capital.
 Most travelers don’t consider a stop at Tunja though the city does possess an impressive city center with well preserved colonial homes and churches.
-Most travelers only stop at the city’s bus station on a transfer form San Gil or Bogota en route to Villa de Leyva which is just 20 miles to the west.
+Most travelers only stop at the city’s bus station on a transfer from San Gil or Bogota en route to Villa de Leyva which is just 20 miles to the west.

 Villa de Leyva – A National Monument

 The department of Boyacá boasts numerous, well-preserved, Spanish colonial villages dating back to the 1700s and Spanish rule.

 But Villa de Leyva is one of Colombia’s special towns.
 Considered the most beautiful village in Colombia, Villa de Leyva is also one of the most visited villages in the country.
 Only a three hour trip day trip from Bogota, Villa de Leyva is never at a loss for visitors.
 It has been declared a national monument.